codeselfstudy/codeselfstudy/README.md

 -   Nginx serves the app in development and production, proxying to the other servers behind it.
 It serves on port 80, but in development, you can visit it at port 4444.
 -   Gatsby serves the main pages (backed by a headless CMS)
--   Express.js is running on port 5000, mounted at `/api`. (`/api` is not visible in the Express code, so that might be confusing if you don't know to expect it.
+-   Flask is running on port 80 in its container, mounted at `/api`. (`/api` is not visible in the Flask code, so that might be confusing if you don't know to expect it.
 See the nginx configuration files.)
--   A Redis container will handle Express sessions (after users authenticate with [the forum](https://forum.codeselfstudy.com/)).
+-   A Redis container might handle Flask sessions (after users authenticate with [the forum](https://forum.codeselfstudy.com/)).
 -   A MongoDB container will store the coding puzzle and user data.
-(This is an experiment with "MERN stack".)

 ![General overview](https://wiki.codeselfstudy.com/images/servers.png)